-Generally, you’ll need a computer with access to the Internet and a (UCC-student) email account.
-High Speed Internet Connectivity (ADSL) with a minimum bandwidth of 2Mbps for online courses is best to handle online courses because these courses typically use/include video, audio and podcasts to deliver information.
+Generally, you’ll need a computer with access to the Internet and an email account.
+High Speed Internet Connectivity (ADSL) with a minimum bandwidth of 2MB for online courses is best to handle online courses because these courses typically use/include video, audio and podcasts to deliver information.

 Preparatory Sessions: Before starting your online classes each semester or teaching period, all students (new and returning) will be required to complete the scheduled Preparatory Session.
 This is meant to increase and improve your readiness for taking online classes during the semester.

-5. How do I apply for a degree programme being offered online?
+- How do I apply for a UCC Online degree programme being offered at UCC Online?

 Follow instructions for sending your application.
 To complete your application, you must send the following: